-Delivery by road is made within about 15 miles of the Nursery, minimum charge 92p.
+Delivery by road is made within about 15 miles of the Nursery.
 No packing is used but the roots are protected.
+A small charge is made, and to keep this down, orders for certain areas may be slightly delayed until a sufficient load is made up.